daotq2000/aws-stutdy-group-workshop/content/2-hands-on/2.2-build-zero-downtime-application/_index.md

 ---
-title : "Build Zero Downtime AWS Application" date : "`r Sys.Date()`" weight : 2
-chapter : false
-pre : " <b> 2.2 </b> "
+title : "How to Build a Zero Downtime Application with AWS: A Complete Guide"
+description: "Learn how to build a zero downtime application using AWS with our comprehensive guide.
+Discover best practices, step-by-step instructions, and tips for ensuring continuous availability." date : "`r Sys.Date()`" weight : 2 chapter : false pre : " <b> 2.2 </b> "
-image: "/images/1/ArchitechtureDesign.svg" # The path to your image
+image: "/images/2/architechture.webp" # The path to your image
 ---

 ![AWS DESIGN ARCHITECTURE](/images/1/ArchitechtureDesign.svg?featherlight=false&width=100pc)